Hilary Joyce-Owens BG / ADCRG / TCRG

 Lucy English - London TCRG

-Born in Norwich Lucy began dancing at the age of 4.
-In 2002 Lucy and her family emigrated to New Zealand where she continued to competitively dance.
-Having achieved 6 National Titles Lucy took the decision to return to the UK to pursue her competitive dancing career further.
+Born in Norwich, Lucy began Irish dancing at the age of four.
+In 2002, she and her family emigrated to New Zealand, where she continued to dance competitively and went on to achieve six National Titles.
+Determined to further her competitive career, Lucy returned to the UK and, in 2010, joined Scoil Rince Céim Óir.

 Karen Nutley, Assistant Teacher - London